acostalima/react-native-polyfill-globals/README.md

 ### About streaming

-As React Native does not provide access to the underlying byte stream (only strings can be passed through the bridge and thus binary data has to be base64-encoded), we have to fallback to [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or React Native's Networking API for [iOS](https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Network/RCTNetworking.ios.js) and [Android](https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Network/RCTNetworking.android.js).
+As React Native does not provide access to the underlying native byte stream, we have to fallback to [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or React Native's Networking API for [iOS](https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Network/RCTNetworking.ios.js) and [Android](https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Network/RCTNetworking.android.js).
+Only strings can be passed through the bridge, thus binary data has to be base64-encoded ([source](https://github.com/react-native-community/discussions-and-proposals/issues/107)).
 React Native's XHR provides [progress events](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/progress_event) to send incremental data which buffers text as it is received, allows us to concatenate response string and then encode it into its UTF-8 byte representation using the [TextEncoder](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) API.
 Although [very inefficient](https://github.com/jonnyreeves/fetch-readablestream/blob/cabccb98788a0141b001e6e775fc7fce87c62081/src/defaultTransportFactory.js#L33), it's some of sort of pseudo-streaming that works.
 Read more at https://github.com/github/fetch/issues/746#issuecomment-573251497 and https://hpbn.co/xmlhttprequest/#streaming-data-with-xhr about limitations and gotchas.

 To make `Response.body` work, `ReadableStream`'s controller was integrated with XHR's progress events.
 It's important to stress that progress events are only dispatched when [`XMLHttpRequest.responseType`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/responseType) is set to `text` (https://github.com/facebook/react-native/blob/v0.63.3/Libraries/Network/RCTNetworking.mm#L544-L547), therefore limiting streaming to text-only transfers.
 If you wish to process binary data, either `blob` or `arraybuffer` has to be used.
-In this case, the downside is that the response is read as a whole, when the load event is fired, and enqueued to the stream's controller as a single chunk.
+In this case, the downside is that the final response body is read as a whole, when the load event is fired, and enqueued to the stream's controller as a single chunk.
 There is no way to read partial response of a binary transfer.

 Currently, on each request, if the `Content-Type` header is set `application/octet-stream` then `XMLHttpRequest.responseType` is set to `text`.
 Otherwise, it is set to `arraybuffer`.